Constellation-Engineering/const-recruiting-exercises/engineering/condition_builder/README.md

 - Not Contain
 - Regex

-In the end, these conditions should filter out the list of data.
+In the end, these conditions should filter out the source data.

 ## What you should do?

 ### Requirements

-- Condition builder UI (Top section)
+- Condition builder UI
+  - Top section where all the logic rules can be set
   ![Condition Builder UI](./images/condition_builder_ui.png)
+- Result section UI
-- Result section (Can be choice of yours.
-Does not have to be in table.
-Can be simple as a text.
-Ex.
-Out of 1000 rows, 10 filtered out., etc...)
+  - Visual can be your choice, it does not have to be in a table.
   ![Result UI](./images/result_ui.png)
 - Input validations
   - For comparison operators (Greater Than, Less Than), the entered value must be number.
 Visually indicate this invalid input value.

 ### Nice to have

 The following is optional.
-These are nice to have options, but not requirements.
-However, if you are able to do those, it certainly would help us to make better decision on your skillset.
+These are nice to have options that will give you bonus points.

 - Visual feedback on where new `or` condition will be inserted when user hover over plus button (optional)
   ![Visual Feedback](./images/row_feedback.gif)